-Total selling, general and administrative ("SG&A") expenses for 2012 were \$15.4 million compared to \$14.6 million in 2011, representing an increase of \$0.8 million.
-This increase is primarily the result of an increase in sales commissions for our TechXtend segment due to our growth in this segment, the addition of employees in sales, finance and operations to support business growth and higher professional fees.
-As a result of the increase in net sales, SG&A expenses declined as a percentage of net sales to 5.2% in 2012, compared to 5.9% in 2011.
+Total selling, general and administrative ("SG&A") expenses for 2013 were \$15.5 million compared to \$15.4 million in 2012, representing an increase of \$0.1 million or 0.8%.
+This increase is primarily the result of an increase in sales commissions and bonus for our Lifeboat segment due to our growth in this segment, increase in operations bonus, the addition of employees in TechXtend government sales, finance and operations to support business growth offset by a decrease in TechXtend sales commissions and bonus due to decrease in this segment and a decrease in legal and consulting fees.
+SG&A expenses as a percentage of net sales were 5.2% in each of 2013 and 2012.

-Direct selling costs (a component of SG&A) for 2012 were \$8.1 million compared to \$7.8 million in 2011.
-Total direct selling costs for our Lifeboat Distribution segment for 2012 were \$4.5 million compared to \$4.7 million in 2011, mainly due to lower commission and bonus expense compared to the prior year.
-Total direct selling costs for our TechXtend segment for 2012 were \$3.6 million compared to \$3.1 million in 2011.
-The increase in the TechXtend segment was due to higher commission, salaries and bonus expense resulting from growth in the segment.
+Direct selling costs (a component of SG&A) for 2013 were \$8.0 million compared to \$8.1 million in 2012.
+Total direct selling costs for our Lifeboat Distribution segment for 2013 were \$4.7 million compared to \$4.5 million in 2012, mainly due to increased commission and bonus expense compared to the prior year on higher segment gross profit and income.
+Total direct selling costs for our TechXtend segment for 2013 were \$3.3 million compared to \$3.6 million in 2012.
+The decrease in the TechXtend segment was due to lower commission and bonus expense resulting from lower segment gross profit and segment income which are the bases for calculating commission and bonus expense offset by an increase in government sales salaries.

 The Company expects that its SG&A expenses, as a percentage of net sales, may vary depending on changes in sales volume, as well as the levels of continuing investments in key growth initiatives.
-We plan to continue to expand our investment in information technology and marketing, while monitoring our sales and remaining general and administrative expenses closely.
+We plan to continue to expand our investment in information technology and marketing, while monitoring our sales and general and administrative expenses closely.